plex1/SpinalDevTofProject/README.md

 - This repos was adopted from [SpinalDevTemplateSoc](https://github.com/plex1/SpinalDevTemplateSoc)
 - Tested on [FPGA board (Olimex)](https://www.olimex.com/Products/FPGA/iCE40/iCE40HX8K-EVB/open-source-hardware)
 - Programming and debugging of FPGA/SW has been done with a Raspberry Pi, see [raspice40](https://github.com/plex1/raspice40).
-The follwing commands have been used:
+The following commands have been used:
 ```
 ./project.bash run -n SpinalDevTofProject -t soc -a configfile_copy
 ./project.bash run -n SpinalDevTofProject -t soc -a configfile_prog